EA release

 - Consumer messages are translated automatically into the agent’s language.

-- Agent messages are translated into the consumer’s language upon request by the agent.
+- Agent messages are translated automatically into the consumer’s language.

 Copilot Translate is designed to bridge the language gap, allowing agents and consumers to communicate effortlessly, each in their preferred language.
 This means that language is no longer an obstacle to clear, efficient, and empathetic interactions in messaging conversations.